 The fair value of our unvested stock awards is calculated by multiplying the number of shares awarded by the closing market price of our common stock on the date of the grant.
-The corresponding compensation cost of unvested stock awards is amortized to selling, general, and administrative expense on a straight-line basis over the vesting period of the award, which generally ranges from three to five years.
+The corresponding compensation cost of unvested stock awards is amortized to selling, general, and administrative expense on a straight-line basis over the vesting period of the award, which generally ranges from one to five years.
 The following is a description of our unvested stock awards granted to certain members of our Board of Directors and to our employees.

-Board of Director Awards - The non-employee directors' stock incentive plan (the Directors' Plan) is designed to provide non-employee directors of the Company, who are ineligible to participate in our employee stock incentive plan, an opportunity to acquire an interest in the Company through the acquisition of shares of common stock.
-Based upon a report from its external compensation consultant regarding competitive compensation practices for Boards of Directors of similar sized public companies, and to provide closer alignment with current and emerging market practices which support the Board's stewardship role, the Compensation Committee approved changes to the fiscal 2009 and future awards under the Directors' Plan.
-These changes included: 1) a change from an annual grant of 4,500 shares to a whole-share grant equal to \$40,000; 2) a change in the vesting period from three years to one year; 3) a change in the grant date from March 31 of each year to January (following the Annual Shareholders' Meeting) of each year; and 4) a minimum stock ownership requirement for directors.
-No previously granted awards were subject to these approved changes.
+Board of Director Awards - The non-employee directors' stock incentive plan (the Directors' Plan) is designed to provide non-employee directors of the Company, who are ineligible to participate in our employee stock incentive plan, an opportunity to obtain an interest in the Company through the acquisition of shares of common stock.
+For awards granted after fiscal 2008, the Directors' Plan provides for an annual whole-share grant equal to \$40,000 with a one-year vesting period, which is generally granted in January (following the Annual Shareholders' Meeting) of each year.
+The Directors'